 Temporary Disability Leave (TDL) may be granted to faculty members by the Provost.
-Eligible faculty members who are totally disabled are entitled to six (6) months' TDL with pay after which the Long Term Disability Plan, for which the University pays the full cost, becomes operative.
+Eligible faculty members who are totally disabled are entitled to six (6) months' TDL with pay.
 TDL with pay for more than six (6) months requires approval by the Board of Trustees.

-(iii) Leaves With Pay
+(iii) Leaves with Pay